Last Arenz shoe store closing in Sparta after 118 years

-SPARTA, Wis. – More than a century after a relative founded Arenz Shoe Co. in La Crosse, Mike and Cindy Arenz will start a going-out-of-business sale Aug.
-21 at their Arenz Shoes and Formal Wear store -- the last of the Arenz shoe stores -- at 113 S. Water St. in downtown Sparta.
+SPARTA — More than a century after a relative founded Arenz Shoe Co. in La Crosse, Mike and Cindy Arenz will start a going-out-of-business sale Aug.
+21 at their Arenz Shoes and Formal Wear store — the last of the Arenz shoe stores — at 113 S. Water St. in downtown Sparta.

 The store’s closing date will depend on how soon its inventory is sold.
 But “I’m sure we’ll be done by the first of November,” Mike Arenz said Monday.